metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_secret_store_v1beta1_manifest.md

 - `namespace` (String) Namespace of the resource being referred to.
 Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--bitwardensecretsmanager--ca_provider"></a>
+### Nested Schema for `spec.provider.bitwardensecretsmanager.ca_provider`

+Required:

+- `name` (String) The name of the object located at the provider type.
+- `type` (String) The type of provider to use such as 'Secret', or 'ConfigMap'.

+Optional:

+- `key` (String) The key where the CA certificate can be found in the Secret or ConfigMap.
+- `namespace` (String) The namespace the Provider type is in.Can only be defined when used in a ClusterSecretStore.